When did Farmington Hills become a City?

 How do I dispose of carpeting?

-Carpeting must be rolled and cut into sections of four feet or less, then taped or tied.
+Carpeting must be cut and bundled into sections of four feet or less, not too heavy of bundles, then taped or tied and stacked neatly at the curb.

 How do I dispose of tires?